Sob40/discography_project/README.md

 - **Use of Stimulus and SlimSelect:**
   Dynamic forms for adding and removing songs are implemented using Stimulus, and author selection is enhanced with SlimSelect, providing a modern and smooth user experience.

----

-This README provides a clear and professional overview of the project, covering both key functionalities and the tools used for quality and optimization. 🚀